The United Kingdom remains a top destination for international students, combining world-class education with vibrant…

 - Reintroduce flexible dependant policies, at least for postgraduate students.

-The UK’s Graduate Route visa offers 2 years for postgraduates (3 for PhDs), but Canada and Australia offer up to 4–6 years in some cases.
+The UK’s Graduate Route visa offers 2 years for postgraduates (3 for PhDs), but Canada and Australia often provide up to 4–6 years, making them attractive alternatives for international talent.
+Extending the post-study work period would help retain global talent in the UK, especially in STEM fields and critical sectors facing skill shortages.

 Recommendation: